Sage-Bionetworks/sage-monorepo/inst/markdown/ici_models.markdown

 When you determine that your trained model is ready to be tested against the testing datasets, press *Run model in the test dataset(s)*.
 You will see a KM plot stratifying patients based on the predicted response, an AUC plot, and a confusion matrix with associated statistics for each one of the datasets selected for testing.

-You can click here for more information on the method for merging the data and running the model.
+You can click below for more information on the method for merging the data and running the model.
 Notebooks replicating the analysis are available in our [iatlas-notebooks](https://github.com/CRI-iAtlas/iatlas-notebooks) repository.